Spelling Books

 Introduction

-For the last six years, I have become increasingly interested in the old Spelling Book method of teaching reading.
+Since 2004 I have become increasingly interested in the old Spelling Book method of teaching reading.
 This page is dedicated to presenting everything on Internet that I can find with reference to the Spelling Book method.
 By the way, Spelling Books were used to teach reading and not just spelling.

 Positional Statement: The old Spelling Book Method of teaching reading, with its Alphabet, Syllabary, and Tables of Words arranged by levels of difficultly and accent, produced high levels of literacy that remain unrivaled to this day.
 The old Spelling Book Method is perfect as a stand alone for beginning reading or as a supplement for advanced reading and spelling skills for students who have learned basic phonics with Word Mastery and/or Blend Phonics